custom-cards/button-card/README.md

         notification: >
           [[[ return Math.floor(states['input_number.test'].state / 10) ]]]
   ```
 * Or you can use the grid.
-Each element will have it's name positioned as the `grid-area` (Thanks @iantrich @lbdab and @jimz011 for the inspiration):
+Each element will have it's name positioned as the `grid-area`:

   ![custom_fields_2](examples/custom_fields_2.png)

   ```yaml